hyperrhiz/manifest-data/readme.md

 ```
 You will be prompted to enter your password for the install to proceed.

-You will also need to install the X11 framework.
+**You will also need to install the X11 framework**.
 You can [download it here](http://xquartz.macosforge.org/downloads/SL/XQuartz-2.7.5.dmg).

 install.sh copies the following libraries necessary for tcpflow to run:
-libcairo.2.dylib
+* libcairo.2.dylib
-libfontconfig.1.dylib
+* libfontconfig.1.dylib
-libfreetype.6.dylib
+* libfreetype.6.dylib
-libpixman-1.0.dylib
+* libpixman-1.0.dylib
-libpng15.15.dylib
+* libpng15.15.dylib

 These files are all copied to /usr/local/lib/.